Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

-Despite the difference in spatial structure, the MSE of the MCP remains close to that of the PPP.
-This suggests that when the observation range $\R$ and the system noise parameter $\sigma$ are sufficiently large, the observable processes induced by the MCP and PPP become statistically similar.
-We further expect that increasing either $\R$ or $\sigma$ would lead to an even closer agreement between the two observable processes.
-These findings provide additional numerical support for the applicability of the bounds established in Theorem~\ref{thm: CMSD and MSD} to a broader class of random sensor networks, provided that both the observation range $\R$ and the system noise $\sigma$ are sufficiently large.
+Finally, we note that the MSE of the MCP remains relatively close to that of the HPPP despite the differing spatial structures.
+This suggests that when the observation range $\R$ and the system noise parameter $\sigma$ are sufficiently large, the observable processes induced by MCP and PPP become increasingly similar.
+We expect this agreement to strengthen further as $\sigma$ increases.
+These findings provide additional numerical evidence supporting the applicability of the bounds in Theorem~\ref{thm: CMSD and MSD} to a broader class of random sensor networks, beyond the HPPP setting, under sufficiently large observation ranges and noise levels.